Saskatchewan Highway 363

-Highway 363 is a highway in the Canadian province of Saskatchewan.
+Highway 363 is a provincial highway in the Canadian province of Saskatchewan.
 It runs from Highway 4 to Highway 2 in Moose Jaw.
-Highway 363 is about 200 km long, and is the longest of the 300 series highways within the province.
+At about 200 km long, it is the longest of the 300-series highways in the province.

-Highway 363 passes near the communities of Rosenhof, Neidpath, Hallonquist, Hodgeville, Kelstern, Shamrock, Trewdale, Coderre, Courval, Old Wives, Old Wives Lake, Abound, and Valley Ridge.
+Highway 363 passes near the communities of Rosenhof, Neidpath, Hallonquist, Hodgeville, Kelstern, Shamrock, Trewdale, Coderre, Courval, Old Wives, Abound, and Valley Ridge.
+Access to Shamrock Regional Park is also from the highway.

 Manitoba Street Expressway

 Highway 363 travels down Manitoba Street and the Manitoba Street Expressway, an arterial road in Moose Jaw.
 Highway 363 ends at Main Street (Highway 2) in downtown Moose Jaw, but Manitoba Street continues east to connect with Highway 1 (Trans-Canada Highway) on the eastern edge of the city.